Divergent

 The inciting incident occurs at 16 minutes when Tori warns Tris that her Divergent result is dangerous and must be hidden.
 "They're afraid of you because they can't control you."
 The ordinary world is revealed as threatening..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Tris cuts her palm and chooses Dauntless—the brave.
+This shows the protagonist's commitment to Tris cuts her palm and chooses Dauntless—the brave.
 She leaves her family behind and jumps onto the moving Dauntless train, entering a new world of danger and self-discovery., moving from reaction to action.

 At 70 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Visiting Day—Tris's mother comes and reveals she was Dauntless, warning Tris to hide her Divergence and that an attack is coming.
+Significantly, this crucial beat Visiting Day—Tris's mother comes and reveals she was Dauntless, warning Tris to hide her Divergence and that an attack is coming.
 False victory (she's succeeding in training) meets false defeat (the danger is greater than she knew)., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 105 minutes (75% through) represents the emotional nadir.
 Here, Tris's mother sacrifices herself to save Tris during the Dauntless attack on Abnegation.
 Literal death—her mother dies in her arms.
-Tris is shattered, alone, and her faction of origin is being slaughtered., shows the protagonist at their lowest point.
+Tris is shattered, alone, and her faction of origin is being slaughtered., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 112 minutes initiates the final act resolution at 80% of the runtime.
 Tris chooses to infiltrate Dauntless headquarters to stop the simulation.
 She synthesizes her Abnegation selflessness with Dauntless bravery—becoming truly Divergent.
 "I'm not going to fight them.
 I'm going to fight her."., demonstrating the transformation achieved throughout the journey.